 6. Once your USB is formatted correctly, you can create a bootable USB again and try it on your Mac.

-Fix 2: Allow Your Mac to Boot From a USB Drive or Another External Device
+Fix 2: Allow Mac to Boot from External Devices in Startup Security Utility

 Your Mac might not have a problem, and your bootable USB might work correctly.
 However, your Mac may not be booting from a USB because the settings don't allow it.
 After all, macOS turns off the option to boot from an external drive by default.